na-na-hi/renget/archive/utpgo.md

 Stuck with two strangers chit-chatting like schoolgirls, Margaret gritted her teeth as her body and mind screamed at her to get out of there, the wand in her wand slowly but surely whispering in her ear. "*There's barely anything to erase, just a quick spell and you'll be out of here, you know the incantation: Obliviate; then you can slip away...*"

 Having most likely noticed the pained expression on her otherwise blank face, the two professors parted ways with an uncomfortable smile.
-Following silently behind the old Potion Master, Margaret purchased her school supplies, not uttering a single word to the shopkeepers and letting her mentor do it instead; Professor Slughorn was surprised she was already carrying a good amount of supplies, high quality ones at that.
+Following silently behind the old Potion Master, Margaret purchased her school supplies, not uttering a single word to the shopkeepers and letting her caretaker do it instead; Professor Slughorn was surprised she was already carrying a good amount of supplies, high quality ones at that.
 "*Looks like your parents are taking good care of you, eh?*" he remarked, with a smile. "*Those books are really old...*"
 She nodded.
 "*Ah well, all that's left is your owl and your robes.*" he said with a smile.